thanos-io/thanos/docs/components/rule.md

       --tsdb.block-duration=2h   Block duration for TSDB block.
       --tsdb.retention=48h       Block retention time on local disk.
       --tsdb.no-lockfile         Do not create lockfile in TSDB data directory.
+                                 In any case, the lockfiles will be deleted on next startup.
       --tsdb.wal-compression     Compress the tsdb WAL.
       --alertmanagers.url=ALERTMANAGERS.URL ...
                                  Alertmanager replica URLs to push firing